shekhargulati/52-technologies-in-2016/04-slick/README.md

 }
 ```

 The case class represent a `Task` datatype with six fields.
 This will map to a task table that will store a list of tasks that a user has to perform.
 As you can see, we have used different datatypes like String, Java 8 LocalDateTime, Set, and Long.
 LocalDateTime is part of Java 8 Date Time API.
 We have also given default values to some of these fields.
 This will allow us to not pass these value when we are constructing task objects.
-So, we can create a task by just giving `title` and `dueBy` values.
+So, we can create a task by just providing `title` and `dueBy` values.

 > **Please refer to [my Java 8 tutorial](https://github.com/shekhargulati/java8-the-missing-tutorial/blob/master/08-date-time-api.md) if you are new to Java 8**